Never Punish a Child for Bad Behavior Outside Their Control

 Why are parents so quick to say “no”?
 Often, it’s out of fear (“No, you cannot walk to school by yourself.”), worry (“No, you can’t sleep over at Jake’s house until I meet his parents.”), a desire to control (“No, you can’t have a snack before supper.”), or a competing need (“Not tonight, kiddo, I’m too tired.”).
 Smart parents know when to say “no,” and when it makes more sense to take a deep breath and answer in the affirmative.

 In many cases, a small change in the way you use the words “yes” and “no” with your child can mean the difference between a pleasant interaction and a nasty confrontation.

-    Let’s say your child wants to go outside to play but you want him to sit down and do his homework.
+Let’s say your child wants to go outside to play but you want them to sit down and do their homework.
 “Instead of automatically saying no,” suggests Dr. DuPaul, “ask him to help you brainstorm a workable solution.”
-That way, he feels that he has at least some measure of control over the situation and that you are trying to accommodate his wishes.
+That way, he feels that he has at least some measure of control over the situation and that you are trying to accommodate their wishes.
 He will feel less frustrated and be more cooperative.

 9. Pay more attention to your child’s positive behavior.

 In their quest to quash behavior problems, many parents overlook all the positive ways in which their child behaves.
 The resulting negativity can cast a pall over the household that affects every aspect of life.

 “Retrain yourself to look at the positives,” says Dr. Severe.
 “Catch your child being good or doing something well, and praise her.
 When you point out and praise desirable behaviors, you teach her what you want — not what you don’t want.”